nameisunique/Write-A-Data-Science-Blog-Post/README.md

 Here are the questions that I'm looking to answer in this project:

-Main query topic: Should I stay in the US or should I go?
-I'll frame this as basically "Stay in the West" or "Go to the East"

     1) What is the salary difference between the West and the East?
     2) Any significant job satisfaction differences?
     3) What is the propensity to work remotely?